ping-127001/Nyx/README.md

 # Nyx
-Repo for all things related to Nyx Client
+Repo things related to the Nyx Client

 # Code-Style
 * All curly braces should be on it's own line